NapatKulnarong/SkinMatch/SECURITY.md

 # Level 1 Security Hardening Guide

 This repository now includes secure-by-default Django settings (see `backend/apidemo/settings.py`) and the environment flags documented below.
 Follow the operational checklist to finish “Level 1: Essential Website Security”.
+Use `backend/.env.production.example` as the baseline for deployment secrets (copy it to your secret manager or `.env.production`) and run checks with `DJANGO_ENV=production python manage.py check --deploy` so Django loads the hardened defaults before each release.

 ## 1. HTTPS / SSL Certificate
 - Terminate TLS with your ingress (Nginx/Traefik/Cloudflare).
 Issue certificates with Let’s Encrypt (`certbot --nginx -d skinmatch.com -d www.skinmatch.com`) or your host’s tooling.
 - Set these env vars in production: `DJANGO_SECURE_SSL_REDIRECT=True`, `DJANGO_SESSION_COOKIE_SECURE=True`, `DJANGO_CSRF_COOKIE_SECURE=True`, `DJANGO_SECURE_HSTS_SECONDS=31536000`, `DJANGO_SECURE_HSTS_INCLUDE_SUBDOMAINS=True`, `DJANGO_SECURE_HSTS_PRELOAD=True`.
 - Keep `DJANGO_USE_PROXY_SSL_HEADER=True` so Django trusts the upstream proxy’s `X-Forwarded-Proto` header.
 Verify HTTP→HTTPS redirects after deploy.

+## 1b.
+Security Headers
+- Content Security Policy is enforced by `core.middleware.SecurityHeadersMiddleware`.
+Tune it through `DJANGO_CONTENT_SECURITY_POLICY` (string) and `DJANGO_CSP_REPORT_ONLY` (bool).
+Default policy blocks external frames, restricts scripts/styles to `'self'`, and allows inline scripts/styles for Django admin convenience.
+- `X-Frame-Options` comes from `DJANGO_X_FRAME_OPTIONS` (defaults to `DENY`), so only override it if you embed the app elsewhere.
+- `X-Content-Type-Options: nosniff` and `Strict-Transport-Security` are emitted automatically when the respective `SECURE_*` settings are enabled; keep them turned on wherever HTTPS terminates.
+- `SECURE_REFERRER_POLICY` controls the `Referrer-Policy` header.
+The default `strict-origin-when-cross-origin` is a solid balance between usability and privacy.

 ## 2. Strong Authentication
 - Password strength is enforced via Django’s validators plus `core.password_validators.ComplexityPasswordValidator`.